 Armed with a shower and a cute outfit, I felt I could take on the world.
-Learning DIY beauty hacks gave me back time for myself and a boost in confidence.
+Learning easy DIY beauty hacks gave me back time for myself and a boost in confidence.

-Why Self Care Isn’t Selfish
+Why Self-Care Isn’t Selfish

 My family always comes first, and that includes me too.
 I recently made a promise to myself that I’d do my best to keep up with what makes me feel beautiful — inside and out.

-Following a daily self care routine can help improve your hair, skin and nails.
+Following a daily self-care routine can help improve your hair, skin, and nails.

-Aside from learning DIY beauty hacks on YouTube, I’ve been able to rebuild my confidence.
+Aside from learning easy DIY beauty hacks on YouTube, I’ve been able to rebuild my confidence.
 Not only am I taking care of myself, I’m also helping myself emotionally.

 My kids spend the majority of their day with me and I wouldn’t want them to spend an hour or two at the salon when we could spend that time at a park, local beach, or even a museum.

 Here’s how I’ve been able to cut down on time and money by doing it on my own: